-Loopbacks can be terminated manually and exited from the MAN LPBK mode by simultaneously pressing the MODE and LBK pushbuttons for 3 or more seconds.
+You can terminate loopbacks manually and exit the MAN LPBK mode by simultaneously pressing the MODE and LBK pushbuttons for 3 or more seconds.
 If no loopback is active, the MAN LPBK mode automatically terminates after 30 seconds.

-All loopbacks, except dual loopbacks, can be initiated by inband commands in the DS1 payload.
-Loopbacks can also be initiated by a command from the HDSL2 system using front-panel pushbuttons or maintenance screen selections.
+All loopbacks, except dual loopbacks, can be initiated by in-band commands in the DS1 payload.
+Loopbacks can also be initiated by a command from the HiGain HDSL2 system using front-panel pushbuttons or maintenance screen selections.
 Therefore, whenever a loopback is active, the method by which it was activated is indicated in the Loopback and Status screens by the annotation HG or PL adjacent to the identified loopback.
-For example, NREM-HG indicates that the loopback was initiated by the HDSL2 system.
+For example, NREM-HG indicates that the loopback was initiated by the HiGain HDSL2 system.

-SMJK loopback commands are only activated by inband commands.
+SMJK loopback commands are only activated by in-band commands.
 Dual loopback commands are only activated by the front-panel pushbuttons or maintenance screen selections.